User engagement strategy for statistics

 - Summarise and feed back openly on consultation findings (whether formal or informal), and where possible do so ahead of decision-making based on the data gathered in consultation.

 - Engage proactively in (both familiar and unfamiliar) forums of relevance to our users and stakeholders, in connection with our work.

 - Publish comprehensive technical documentation to support suppliers and users of our data.

 - Collaborate with our analytical partners to develop and support additional services of relevance to our users.

 - Develop our policy function to undertake regular scanning of our operating environment.
-We will evaluate and classify issues of relevance to HESA and our users, and feed this intelligence into our statistical planning processes.
+We will evaluate and classify issues of relevance to Jisc and our users, and feed this intelligence into our statistical planning processes.

-- Strengthen our research function, which supports enhancement to HESA’s performance in areas that our users have told us are relevant to them, such as ingesting and processing a wider range of data sources, supporting better quality assurance, and improving our official statistics and open data outputs.
+- Strengthen our research function, which supports enhancement to Jisc’s performance in areas that our users have told us are relevant to them, such as ingesting and processing a wider range of data sources, supporting better quality assurance, and improving our official statistics and open data outputs.

 - Formalise existing practices into policy documents where this would support enhanced compliance, training and development of staff, and published materials that improve customer understanding of our approach to quality and standards.